harrylerman/drone_scripts/README.md

 There is also a tlog from a flight on June 2, 2022 and that tlog converted to a .csv.

-Note: these csv-converted tlogs use tabs for delimiters to avoid issues with lists (ie battery cell voltages).
+Note: these csv-converted tlogs use tabs for delimiters to avoid issues with lists (ie battery cell voltages) and commas in some of the warning messages.
 To view/manipulate in MS Excel, use Data -> Get Data -> From Text/CSV, and ensure tab delimiter is selected.